apollographql/apollo-client/docs/source/advanced/caching.md

 ### Bypassing the cache

 Sometimes it makes sense to not use the cache for a specific operation.
 This can be done using the `no-cache` `fetchPolicy`.
-The `no-cache` policy does not write to the cache with the response.
+The `no-cache` policy does not read, nor write the response to the cache.
 This may be useful for sensitive data like passwords that you don’t want to keep in the cache.

 ### Updating after a mutation